Hello, and welcome to Out About Scotland, the independent guide to the best things to do in Scotland.

 P.s.
 If you’re a tourist attraction operator and you’d like a professional 360° virtual tour of your attraction to display in Google Maps, take a look at my commercial virtual tours website: Vartour.com.

-Craig Neil is a travel writer from Edinburgh with a passion for exploring the hidden gems of Scotland.
-From the rugged Highlands to the bustling cities, he’s dedicated years to touring the country and uncovering its many attractions.
-Join him as he shares insider tips and personal experiences to help visitors find the best things to do in Scotland.
+Craig Neil is a travel writer from Edinburgh with a passion for visiting Scotland’s tourist attractions from the rugged Highlands to the bustling cities.
+Join him as he shares personal experiences and tips & advice about touring Scotland.